Mlikh: History

+Mlikh was under Israeli occupation from 1982 until 2000.

-On the night of 12-13 September 1997 four Hizbullah members were killed in an Isareli ambush near Mlikh.
+On the night of 12-13 September 1997 four Hizbullah members were killed in an Israeli ambush near Mlikh.
 Amongst the dead was 18-year-old Hadi Nasrallah, son of Hassan Nasrallah.
 Three months later, 12 December, another Hizbollah fighter was killed during an attack on a SLA compound near Mlikh.